Random walks on SL_2(C): spectral gap and limit theorems: Abstract

 \section{Abstract}

-We obtain new limit theorems for random walks on $\SL_2(\C)$ under low moment conditions.
+We obtain various new limit theorems for random walks on $\SL_2(\C)$ under low moment conditions.
 For non-elementary measures with a finite second moment we prove a Local Limit Theorem for the norm cocycle, yielding the optimal version of a theorem of É. Le Page.
-We also obtain a Local Limit Theorem for the matrix coefficients under a third moment condition, improving a recent result of Grama-Quint-Xiao.
+For measures with a finite third moment, we obtain the Local Limit Theorem for the matrix coefficients, improving a recent result of Grama-Quint-Xiao and the authors, and Berry-Esseen bounds with optimal rate $O(1 / \sqrt n)$ for the norm cocycle and the matrix coefficients.
 The main tool is a detailed study of the spectral properties of the Markov operator and its purely imaginary perturbations acting on different function spaces.
 We introduce, in particular, a new function space derived from the Sobolev space $W^{1,2}$ that provides uniform estimates.